 Submission Guidelines and Considerations

 Do you have a creative book project that you would like us to consider for publication?
-We're currently closed while we work through the samples which came in over the past several months.
+We're currently open for new submissions though we are still working through the last of the 2024 samples.

 What we ask for is an email to this address describing your project or manuscript and including a sample of approximately 20 pages.
-We publish poetry, short stories, novellas, novels, plays, and creative non-fiction.
+We publish poetry, short stories, novels, novellas (if accompanied by other stuff), plays, and creative non-fiction.
 So tell us what you have and let your sample speak for you.
-If we are interested we will contact you and ask to see the full ms (doc or docx is fine).
-If we are not interested, we will let you know as soon as possible.
-If you're reading this in December of 2022, we should be almost finished working through the samples which flooded us during the year which is now ending.
-(Many very talented people considered Covid lockdowns a sort of writer's retreat.)
+If we find the sample irresistible, we will contact you and ask to see the full ms (doc or docx is fine).
+If we are not interested, we will try to let you know as soon as possible.
+If you're reading this in April of 2025, we should be almost finished working through the 2024 batch.
+We have often been overwhelmed by samples which deserved full manuscript reading; however, we can only ask for a small fraction of those.

-Once we express interest and receive your full manuscript, it will be given to at least two paid readers who will enjoy and carefully evaluate it.
-Based on their evaluations we will offer to publish it for you as it is, or with revisions, or we will decline the opportunity.
-We often have suggestions from our outside readers on ways to improve the work.
-We pass those along to you whether or not we decide to publish your work.
+If we request and then receive your full manuscript, it will be read and evaluated by one of us editors and also sent to a paid outside reader for a careful evaluation.
+Based on these evaluations, we will offer to publish it as it is, or with revisions, or we will decline the opportunity.
+We often have gathered suggestions on ways to improve the work.
+We'll pass those along to you whether or not we decide to publish your work.

 The books, once they are uploaded and approved, become available on Amazon and Barnes & Noble within about a week.
 Through our distributor, Ingram Content Group, they quickly become available all around the world.
 Though ebooks are optional and refusing the option means a somewhat lower distribution threshold, most of our authors have been choosing to have ebooks.
 Nowadays ebooks come with a (computerized) text-to-speech capacity so that listening to the book is possible.